 Before you migrate to MySQL Database on Azure, evaluate whether your application database can do so successfully.

-Solution 1: Migrate based on database import/export
+Solution 1: Migration based on database import/export

-If your system can accept a long period of downtime (for example, one to two hours) caused by migration, use the following import/export method for database migration: Specific procedure
+If your system can accept a long period of downtime (for example, one to two hours) caused by migration, use the following import/export method for database migration.
+Specific procedure

-Use the Azure portal to create the target database where you want to migrate on the newly created MySQL server.
+Use the Azure portal to create the target database where you want to migrate to on the newly created MySQL server.
 For more information, see MySQL Database on Azure database basics: Step 4.

 If you have multiple database accounts that need to access the original database, you must create the corresponding accounts on the new database server by using the Azure portal.